 - Identify the roles and responsibilities of a Company Secretary based on the current revision

 - Explore possible key challenges faced by the Company Secretaries during the transition

 - targeted but not limited to Company Secretaries, Senior Management, Corporate Consultants and Lawyers.

 |Interactive Facilitated Learning|

-ICDM Faculty, Malaysia
+ICDM Faculty & Fellow, Malaysia

 Cheryl was a Partner, Malaysia Risk Advisory Leader & Head of Corporate Governance; and the Asia Pacific Accounting &; Internal Controls Leader at Deloitte Malaysia.
 She was also a board member and strategy committee member of Deloitte South East Asia.
 She has more than 20 years of experience covering financial, operational and internal audits as well as governance, controls and risk assessments for clients across a broad range of industries.
 Cheryl has previously facilitated ICDM’s bespoke programmes on topics such as Director’s Fiduciary Duties and Malaysian Code on Corporate Governance.
 Specifically, she has been involved in numerous process improvements, and controls transformation projects.
 An active media contributor and with a number of published papers, Cheryl is a familiar face in numerous panels, seminars, workshops and talks on good governance, and sustainability among others.

 Cheryl has served large companies in a broad range of industry sectors including infrastructure, healthcare, construction, property development, asset management and consumer business.
 She also led and project managed various engagements in Internal audit, Corporate Governance, Board effectiveness and succession, Operational audits, IPOs, Due Diligence, Enterprise risk management, SOX 404 implementation, Business process review, controls transformation and review of policies.